 Professor Emeritus, Princeton University

 - PENSA – The Princeton Laboratory for Energy Systems Analysis – PENSA addresses a variety of stochastic optimization problems in energy systems, including energy storage, stochastic unit commitment, bidding, and pricing.
-Click here for our work on energy storage.
+We document our work on energy storage.

 - Optimal learning – This research addresses the challenges of collecting information, when information (observations, simulations, laboratory and field experiments) are expensive.